Noodle Kugel

-Noodle Kugel is a traditional Jewish holiday casserole similar to bread pudding, but with noodles instead of bread.
-It’s deliciously creamy, slightly sweet, and very easy to make.
+Noodle Kugel is a traditional Jewish holiday casserole similar to bread pudding, but with egg noodles instead of bread.
+I love how it’s deliciously creamy, slightly sweet, and very easy to make.
 Serve it as breakfast, a side dish, or dessert, warm or cold.

 There are many iterations for Noodle Kugel, also known as noodle pudding, all attached to grandmothers who claim theirs is the best.
 Some sweet, some savory.
-I don’t know if this recipe is the best, but it’s certainly easy and my favorite version that reminds me of my mom and Nan!
+I don’t know if this recipe is the best, but it’s certainly easy and my favorite as it reminds me of my mom and Nan!

-Noodle Kugel is a casserole served at Jewish holidays, made with egg noodles and a creamy custard.
-It’s a sweet noodle pudding and similar to bread pudding, but with egg noodles instead of bread, and also like a French Toast casserole.
-I know it sounds weird, but it’s wonderful.
-Trust me!
+Noodle Kugel is a casserole served at Jewish holidays.
+Made with egg noodles and a creamy custard, it’s a sweet noodle pudding, similar to bread pudding, but with egg noodles instead of bread.
+I know it may sound weird, but it’s wonderful—trust me!

 - Boil the noodles in salted water.
 This helps add flavor and also reduce stickiness.
-(I use 2 teaspoons for 6 quarts of water.)
+(I use 2 tsp for 6 quarts of water.)

 - Blend the custard ingredients.
 You can whisk everything in a bowl, but I highly recommend blending the custard mixture in a blender or food processor for a smoother and more creamy consistency.